marq24/ha-fordpass/README.md

 > - Code cleanup & refactoring

 ## Requirements
-Your car must have the latest onboard modem functionality and have been registered/authorised with the fordpass application.
+1. Your car must have the latest onboard modem functionality and have been registered/authorized with the fordpass application.
+2. You need a Home Assistant instance (v2023.9 or higher) with the [HACS](https://hacs.xyz) custom integration installed.

+> [!IMPORTANT]
+> This is a HACS custom integration — not a Home Assistant Add-on.
+Don't try to add this repository as an add-on in Home Assistant.
+>
+> The IMHO simplest way to install this integration is via the two buttons below ('_OPEN HACS REPOSITORY ON MY HA_' and '_ADD INTEGRATION TO MY HA_').

 ## Installation Instructions (3 Steps)
 ### Step 1.
 HACS add the Integration